 Understanding approver sequences - Parallel or Sequential?

 Most of the times, an expense report needs to be approved by every assigned reviewer.
 Some businesses may prefer a sequential approval process.
 This occurs when you want the expense report to move to the next approval stage only after the previous one is completed.
-In such cases, you can setup sequential expense report approvals.
+In such cases, you can set up sequential expense report approvals.

 Automate company expense policy checks

-The last step before finalizing reimbursements is to ensure that expense claims are compliant.
+The last step before finaliing reimbursements is to ensure that expense claims are compliant.
 Automation of the above steps makes no sense if your software can’t ensure 100% compliance.
 Some of the added benefits of automation is that the software also automatically runs real-time policy checks and flags expenses with policy violations.
 This further improves compliance.

 But, expense policies can be hard to set up.
-While some software may require you to manually check for policy violations, others allow you to create very complex policies utilizing receipt, report, employee and many other properties (default and custom, both).
+While some software may require you to manually check for policy violations, others allow you to create very complex policies utilising receipt, report, employee and many other properties (default and custom, both).

 With the world going digital, it becomes increasingly essential for businesses to keep up with the current trends.
 Automation serves this very purpose.
 With redundant tasks being effortlessly automated, employees and finance teams can spend their time effectively, on things that truly matter.
-Additionally, with an automated expense management software that can provide real-time policy checks, detect duplicate and fraudulent bills and more.
-Businesses can now ensure an increase in RoI, productivity and efficiency.
+Additionally, with an automated expense management software that can provide real-time policy checks, detect duplicate and fraudulent bills and more, businesses can now ensure an increase in RoI, productivity and efficiency.